 The Higher Education program is committed to active engagement of students and faculty in coursework.
-In the Ed.D. in Higher Education Administration, each course will have required synchronous sessions (one per month minimum) that students are required to attend.
-Faculty will provide the dates of these synchronous sessions in their course syllabi.
+In the Ph.D. in Higher Education, each course will have required synchronous sessions (one per month minimum) that students are required to attend.
+Faculty will provide the dates of these synchronous sessions in their course syllabi prior to the first week of the semester.